-The term “paid in arrears” refers to a payment that is past due.
+“Paid in arrears” refers to a payment for goods and services after a due date.
 This might be due to the payee missing the payment deadline, or that the payment was scheduled after the service period.
 It could also be due to a payment being missed by mistake.

 An example of getting paid in arrears by mistake could come from an automatic payment not going through for a particular month.
 The payments go through fine in March and April, but then it doesn’t go through for May.
 The payment for June would then be in arrears for May, and every month thereafter.

 If this sounds confusing at all, let us help!
 Request a quote today to see how we can make this process as simple as possible.

 Companies often pay their service providers and employee payrolls in arrears.
 Making payments in arrears is very common for most small businesses.

 Paying at the end of a pay period gives a business the time to secure financing, whether that be through receiving money from those that owe them or just making more sales.
 It allows for immediate needs to be met with the promise to meet financial obligations later.

 Payroll in arrears means paying employees for the previous week’s work.
 The alternative to this is called current pay, where employers pay at the end of the pay period.

 Paying in Arrears After Missing a Payment

 Paying in arrears can refer to the strategic decision that companies make to allow for greater accuracy in their payroll.
 It can also refer to any payment that is behind or paid after the service is performed.